rauniyarpriyanshu/EasyConcurrent/README.md

 # EasyConcurrent
- Java Concurrent Utility class helps to design easy implementation of thread handling with callback
+ Java Concurrent Utility class helps to design easy implementation of thread handling with callback.

+ To use FutureApi<GENERIC_TYPE>
 ```
 public class Test {
     private final StringBuilder finalOutput = new StringBuilder();